 Sample the asphalt mixture using SC-T-62 or SC-T-110.
-Obtain samples that meet the requirements as stated in these test procedures.
+Obtain a sample that meets the requirements as stated in these test procedures.
 The samples may be reduced to testing size by using either SC-T-72 or SC-T-93 if necessary.
-The 2 samples will be identified as contractor's acceptance test sample and a Quality Acceptance (QA) sample.
-Bag, label and store the portions of mixture for the Department's QA sample for later testing as required in Subsection 3.8, "Quality Acceptance Sample Program."
-Retain the samples in a dry, protected location for a minimum of 7 calendar days.
-Dispose of all samples that have not been selected by the Department for testing after 7 calendar days.
+The 3 samples will be identified as contractor's acceptance test sample, acceptance split sample, and referee sample.
+Bag, label and store the portions of mixture for the Department's acceptance split test sample and the referee sample for later testing as required in Subsection 3.8, "Split Test Sample Program."
+Retain the split samples in a dry, protected location for a minimum of 7 calendar days.
+A production day is defined as a day that mixture is produced for Department projects.
+Dispose of split samples that have not been selected by the Department for testing after 7 calendar days.
+For all samples selected by the Department, retain the corresponding referee split sample in a dry, protected location until the test result is available and it is determined that no referee testing will be required for the split sample.
+In the event that a referee sample has been disposed of by the contractor, acceptance split test results will be used to compute LPF.